Form Fields

 We talked a lot about defining the definition of form fields, now it’s time to talk about how to store actual values.
 Form Field Values are a map of the fields declared in the definition containing the actual value for that field.

 For the reader familiar with Custom Fields, Form Fields might look very familiar.
 The FormFieldValues contain only the actual value(s) though, no label or type is stored here.
-Also in contrast to Custom Fields, single-valued fields have the value
+Also in contrast to Custom Fields, single-valued fields have the value property; multivalued fields have the values property.

 Property Reference